-Academic Counsellors: The School Counsellor is available (by appointment) to discuss your subject choices and check that you have a good balance and the correct subjects appropriate to your career goal.
-Parents are welcome.
+Academic Counsellors: The School Counsellors are available (by appointment) to discuss your subject choices and check that you have a good balance and the correct subjects appropriate to your career goal.
+Parents are encouraged to attend.

-People: Teachers, Heads of Faculty, older students, University personnel (by email)
+People: Teachers, Heads of Faculty, older students, University personnel (by email).